-Upon planning to appoint a new Headteacher, the Governing Body will review the school's Headteacher pay range within, or exceptionally above, the appropriate school group on the Pay Spine for the Leadership Group.
-Upon appointment, the Governing Body will determine a pay point within the pay range for the Headteacher, in accordance with the provisions of the Document.
-This decision will salary for the individual who is to be offered the post.
+The first two stages provide the means for determining the appropriate pay range.
+The third stage is essentially about deciding on the starting salary for the individual who is to be offered the post.
 At this stage you will have a preferred candidate for the role and will wish to set the starting salary in the light of candidate-specific factors, such as the extent to which the candidate meets the specific requirements of the post.
 It will be important for you to ensure that there is scope for performance-related progression over time.